Actipro/WPF-Controls/Documentation/topics/syntaxeditor/text-parsing/core-text/offsets-ranges-positions.md

 TextSnapshotOffset snapshotOffset = new TextSnapshotOffset(document.CurrentSnapshot, 5);
 ```

-Snapshot offsets can be translated to another snaphot.
+Snapshot offsets can be translated to another snapshot.
 Details on this are available in the [Snapshot Translation](snapshot-translation.md) topic.

 ## Snapshot Ranges

 The [TextSnapshotRange](xref:ActiproSoftware.Text.TextSnapshotRange) structure is similar to a [TextSnapshotOffset](xref:ActiproSoftware.Text.TextSnapshotOffset) in that it references a specific [ITextSnapshot](xref:ActiproSoftware.Text.ITextSnapshot).
-The different is that it tracks two normalized locations within the snapshot.
+The difference is that it tracks two normalized locations within the snapshot.

 Accordingly, it can do additional things like return the text contained within the range, give the offset/text positions of the start/end, etc.